danilocastronz/weldev-project-react-mui-ts-bp/README.md

-# React, Material-UI boilerplate by Welcome, Developer
+# React, TypeScript, and Material-UI boilerplate by Welcome, Developer

 ## Introduction